dlemstra/Magick.NET/Documentation/CrossPlatform.md

 ## Extra requirements

-By default, Magick.NET has support for JPEG, TIFF, PNG, and WebP formats.
-Magick.NET also has references to OpenMP and various compression libraries.
+By default, Magick.NET has support built in for JPEG, TIFF, PNG, and WebP formats.
+Underlying compression libraries like zlib and lzma must be installed on your system, as well as OpenMP support, or you may see a `DllNotFoundException` during initialization.
-Library support for those formats must be installed on your system, or you will see a `DllNotFoundException` during initialization.

 On Ubuntu 16, the necessary libraries may be installed as follows:

 ```
 apt-get update
-apt-get install libjpeg-turbo8 libtiff5 libpng16-16 libwebpmux1 libgomp1
+apt-get install zlibg1 liblzma libjbig
 ```

 On other Linux distributions you may need to inspect the Magick.NET .so via `ldd` to determine what libraries you are missing.